 Home Court as Advantage

 Little Caesars Arena has become one of the toughest places to play in the Eastern Conference.
-The Pistons’ 11-1 home record over their recent stretch isn’t just about playing well.
+That dominant home stretch isn’t just about playing well.
 It’s about an environment that energizes the home team and unnerves visitors.
 Detroit fans, starved for success after years of losing, have created an atmosphere that rivals traditional powerhouse arenas.

 The crowd involvement matters more than casual observers realize.
 Defensive intensity feeds off crowd energy, and Detroit’s crowd delivers that energy consistently.
 Opponents who expected easy wins in Detroit now arrive knowing they’ll face a hostile environment regardless of the standings.
 The reputation has shifted, and reputations matter in the NBA.
 Teams prepare differently for difficult road games, and Detroit has earned that designation.

 The Pistons have also benefited from a favorable early schedule that allowed them to build confidence before facing the league’s elite teams.
-They won games they were supposed to win, which sounds simple but isn’t for young teams that often lose focus against inferior opponents.
+They won games they were supposed to win, avoiding the trap-game losses that plague young teams against inferior opponents.
 Those wins created momentum, and momentum creates belief.
 Detroit now enters every game expecting to win, which is a significant psychological shift from recent seasons.

 The road record has been solid as well, though not quite as dominant as their home performance.
 Detroit has won enough road games to prove they’re not just a product of favorable scheduling or home cooking.
 They’ve beaten quality opponents in hostile environments, demonstrating the resilience that separates genuine contenders from pretenders.
 The sample size is large enough now to believe this isn’t a mirage.